-If f involves no blocking or slow operation, consider using async\pipe\unordered.
+If f involves no blocking or slow operation, consider using async_pipe_unordered.

-If ordering is important, consider using parallel\pipe.
+If ordering is important, consider using parallel pipe.

 - n the parallelism of the pool executor (number of threads or number of processes). - f a plain function accepting one input value and returning one output value.
-Should never return None. - out the output channel. if None, one without buffer will be created and used. - buffer buffer of the internal channel, only applies if out is None - buffer\size buffer\size of the internal channel, only applies if out is None - mode if thread, a ThreadPoolExecutor will be used; if process, a Pool will be used. - close whether to close the output channel when the input channel is closed. - flatten if True, assume f returns sequence and puts individual elements of the sequence onto the output channel instead - mp\module when mode='process', you can optionally pass in a compatible multiprocessing module (for example, torch.multiprocessing from pytorch). - pool\args additional arguments when creating pool - pool\kwargs additional keyword arguments when creating pool - error\cb callback in case there is an error - pool\buffer the number of jobs that can be over-committed to the pool
+Should never return None. - out the output channel. if None, one without buffer will be created and used. - mode if thread, a ThreadPoolExecutor will be used; if process, a ProcessPoolExecutor will be used.
+Note that in the case of process, f should be a top-level function. - close whether to close the output channel when the input channel is closed. - kwargs theses will be given to the constructor of the pool executor.